 - Mandatory vegan nutrition labels

 Vegan Australia will lobby for mandatory vegan information on nutrition information labels.
 This will require manufacturers to state whether products contain any animal ingredients and whether they have been tested on non-human animals.
+There is similar system in India for labelling vegetarian and non-vegetarian foods with either a green or brown circle.

 - Vegan question in the census